simoamico94/AOEffect3D/README.md

  ![Login page](https://github.com/simoamico94/AOEffect3D/assets/17854691/441658f7-5673-4cc7-8017-a98337f2505c)

  When you first open the app you will see te login page.
 From here you can choose a name, a custom ARWeave wallet (if empty will be created a new default system wallet) and some blueprints to load.
 The combination name-wallet let you create a unique new process and login back to it later.
  Blueprints are .lua files with which you can add logic to your process.
 As you can read from the hints, blueprints to load need to be located in the AOEffect_Data/StreamingAsset folder, inside the build folder.
-You can finde some pre-loaded blueprints downloaded from the [cookbook](https://cookbook_ao.g8way.io/guides/aos/blueprints/index.html).
+You can find some pre-loaded blueprints downloaded from the [cookbook](https://cookbook_ao.g8way.io/guides/aos/blueprints/index.html).
  Here you can also customize and create your own variants of 3 blueprints: Bot, Arena and AOEffect.
 Bot is the one needed if you want to compete in a ao-Effect game, while the other two are needed (with also the Token blueprint) in order to create your custom arena.

  ![Customization example](https://github.com/simoamico94/AOEffect3D/assets/17854691/821061d5-0446-4dde-8128-5b01b8519a1d)